VariateHQ/variate-docs/react/installation.md

                             "HomeHero": {
                                 "id": 1,
                                 "attributes": {
-                                    "headline": "The A/B testing tool that marketers and developers can agree on" }
+                                    "headline": "The A/B testing tool that marketers and developers can agree on", "backgroundColor": "#77dd77"
+                                }
                             }
                         }